Mostafa-Mansour/Depth-estimation-with-ego-motion-assisted-monocular-camera/Readme.md

 ### Files description:

-	- camera_intinsic_matrix.mat: This file contains the intrinsic calibration parameters of the camera in use.
+	- camera_intrinsic_matrix.mat: This file contains the intrinsic calibration parameters of the camera in use.
 			@params:
 					(cx,cy):	Camera principal point measured in pixels.
 					f: 			Camera focal length measured in pixels.